Sheila Johnson

 Bachelor of Arts/Science, University of Illinois, Urbana-Champaign

-- Sheila Johnson cofounded cable TV channel Black Entertainment Network in 1979 with her then-husband Robert.
+- Sheila Johnson cofounded cable TV channel Black Entertainment Television in 1979 with her then-husband Robert Johnson.
 Viacom bought it for $3 billion in 2001.

 - Her Innisbrook resort in Palm Harbor, Florida, hosts an annual PGA Tour championship.